Martin Kocher: Political achievements

 During his time in office, Kocher implemented several key reforms and initiatives aimed at strengthening the Austrian labour market and the Austrian economy:

 The “Sprungbrett” (jump start) programme, launched in 2021, contributed significantly to reducing long-term unemployment, which had peaked during the COVID-19 crisis.

 Austria saw record-high budgets for active labour market policies in his term.

 The educational bonus (Bildungsbonus) was introduced as a permanent supplement to unemployment benefits for individuals in long-term skilling initiatives.

 Young adults with disabilities were granted unrestricted access to labour market services.

 The affirmative action funding quota for women in active labour market initiatives was increased from 3.5%- to 4%-points above the female unemployment rate.

 The Brigitte Bierlein Prize for women under 35 was established to support young female professionals.

 The FISA+ film funding model was introduced to modernize Austria’s film industry incentives.

 A comprehensive reform of vocational education, known as “Höhere Berufliche Bildung” (higher vocational education) was implemented.

-In response to the economic impact of the war in Ukraine, Austria intensified efforts to support Austrian companies in diversifying their international trade relationships, signing cooperation agreements with countries such as India, Australia, Brazil, and Saudi Arabia.
+In response to the economic impact of the war in Ukraine since 2022 and the second Trump presidency (since January 2025), Austria has intensified efforts to support Austrian companies in diversifying their international trade relationships, signing cooperation agreements with countries such as India, Australia, Brazil, and Saudi Arabia.